bremor/public_transport_victoria/README.md

 ### 1. Easy Mode

 Not just yet. ~~We support [HACS](https://hacs.netlify.com/).
 Go to "STORE", search "Public Transport Victoria" and install.~~
+Add this repo as a custom repository within HACS.

 ### 2. Manual